-There are many reasons for this, but the main one is that what we are building (a telecommunications call routing and billing platform) is big and complicated enough without the additional cognitive load and risk associated with newer, less mature technologies.
+Call it the wisdom of age but one thing we know is that building a telecommunications call routing and billing platform is complicated enough without the additional cognitive overhead and risk associated with newer, less mature technologies.

-While we do think it’s crucial to stay abreast of the cutting edge and the direction of the software development industry as a whole, we rarely see incorporating any relatively young technology into our solution as a good idea.
+While we do think it’s crucial to stay abreast of the cutting edge and the direction of the software development industry as a whole, we rarely consider incorporating any relatively young technology into our solution to be a good idea.

 API / Middle Tier